2024-2025 MANAS Annual Report

 Staff Appreciation Activities and Spirit Events

 Throughout the year, MANAS financially supported activities, gifts, and events that the HSA coordinated and implemented.
 Staff appreciation activities included snack/breakfast donations from families and holiday gifts for each staff member.
 School spirit events were also plentiful!
-They included student of the month breakfasts, PSSA gift bags with hard candy, water and motivational notes, 8th grade and Kindergarten move-up celebrations, a grant for 8th grade trips, and uniform swap coordination.
-Speaking of uniforms we helped fund near MANA gear with updated logo and school name.
+They included student of the month breakfasts, PSSA raffle prizes with motivational notes, 8th grade and Kindergarten move-up celebrations, a grant for 8th grade trips, and uniform swap coordination.

 Teacher Mini-Grants